Chart Color Schemes

 Sylvania Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting this region.
-Notable projects include 117-131 Taren Point Road Specialised Retail Development, Florida Street Affordable Housing, Southgate Shopping Centre Expansion, and Frank Vickery Village Renewal.
-The following list details those most relevant.
+Six projects identified by AreaSearch are expected to impact the area significantly.
+These include 117-131 Taren Point Road Specialised Retail Development, Florida Street Affordable Housing, Southgate Shopping Centre Expansion, and Frank Vickery Village Renewal.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.